 Released in February 2016, Double Eyelid’s second release, “Broken Mirror,” is a remix album that was hailed in Louder Than War (UK) as a “minor masterpiece” in its own right, and features bold new reinterpretations of Double Eyelid tracks by goth and industrial artists from around the world, including Leaether Strip, Psyche, nTTx, Tyler Milchmann and others.

-Now joined by guitarist Sky Shaver, Double Eyelid is currently gigging regularly and working on the long-awaited follow-up to Seven Years, which is tentatively titled “Skeleton Key”.
+Joined by guitarist Sky Shaver, Double Eyelid embarked on a 19-city US tour in 2019 that included a slot in Seattle’s ‘Mechanismus’ festival.
+The band is now working on the long-awaited follow-up to Seven Years, tentatively titled “Dead by Design”.